Teldrin89/flask-test/README.md

 The new command that can be run to initialize DB: `flask --app flaskr init-db` This way a new `instance` directory is created with SQLite DB inside with 2 tables (posts and users) as per schema.

+## Blueprints and Views
+Flask app uses patterns to match the incoming request URL to the view that should handle it.
+With `Blueprint` as a way to organize a group of related views and other code the tutorial app will have authentication and post functions implemented.
+The blueprint portion is acting as an intermediate step so that rather than registering views and other code directly with an app, they are registered with a blueprint and then blueprint is registered with the application.